microsoft/vscode-docs/docs/remote/containers.md

 ### Using SSH keys

 However, in some cases you may be cloning your repository using SSH keys instead of a credential helper.
+The contents of the `.ssh` folder is not automatically copied into the container since some of these keys could be used for things like accessing test or production servers and could pose a security risk.

+However, you can opt-in making these keys available to your container.
 Simply mounting your local `~/.ssh` folder into the container works on macOS/Linux, but unfortunately this does not work on Windows due to the permissions Windows sets.
-The contents of the `.ssh` folder is not automatically copied into the container since some of the keys could be used for things like accessing test or production servers and could pose a security risk.

- However, you can opt-into a cross-platform way of copying the contents `.ssh` folder into the container when it is created without modifying your image or Dockerfile.
+The only cross-platform way to do this is to copy the files into the correct location.
+Here's how:

 - When an **image** or **Dockerfile** is referenced in `devcontainer.json`, add the following to this same file:

     ```json
     // Mount your .ssh folder to /root/.ssh-localhost so we can copy its contents
     "runArgs": [ "-v", "${env:HOME}${env:USERPROFILE}/.ssh:/root/.ssh-localhost:ro" ],

     // Copy the contents to the correct location and set permissions
     "postCreateCommand": "mkdir -p ~/.ssh && cp -r ~/.ssh-localhost/* ~/.ssh && chmod 700 ~/.ssh && chmod 600 ~/.ssh/*"
     ```